-In addition, the following terms used in this pricing supplement are not defined with respect to Buffered Equity Notes in the accompanying product supplement: contingent settlement amount, threshold level, buffer amount and downside leverage factor.
-Accordingly, please refer to "Key Terms" beginning on page PS-2 of this pricing supplement for the definitions of these terms.
+In addition, the following term used in this pricing supplement is not defined with respect to Equity Notes in the accompanying product supplement: contingent settlement amount.
+Accordingly, please refer to "Key Terms" beginning on page PS-2 of this pricing supplement for the definition of this term.